isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 <p>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Students must switch off their mobile phones once they are in school.
-Recordings of any sort using their devices are not allowed.&nbsp;</p>
-<p>They are allowed to use mobile phones to make calls to their family members
-only outside of curriculum time in the foyer.&nbsp;</p>
+<p>All students must vacate the classroom during recess.
+Students are allowed
+in the classroom only when there is a teacher with them.</p>
 </td>
 </tr>
 <tr>